Sage Terminal TUI Guide

 • /display set <compact|verbose>

-The actual agent definition, tools, skills, and behavior still come from the Sage runtime’s stored agent configuration.
+The actual agent definition, tools, skills, and behavior still come from the Sage runtime’s stored agent configuration or the explicit --agent-config JSON used for this session.

 Persistent Defaults